Magic (illusion): Mathemagic

 Mathemagic is a genre of stage magic that combines magic and mathematics.
 It is commonly used by children's magicians and mentalists.

 Corporate magic

-Corporate magic or trade show magic uses magic as a communication and sales tool, as opposed to just straightforward entertainment.
-Corporate magicians may come from a business background and typically present at meetings, conferences and product launches.
-They run workshops and can sometimes be found at trade shows, where their patter and illusions enhance an entertaining presentation of the products offered by their corporate sponsors.
+Corporate magic is magic performed at corporate events and can be done as straightforward entertainment, as is common for customer/employee appreciation events or holiday parties, or as a type of education or training as in professional development or teambuilding workshops.
 Pioneer performers in this arena include Eddie Tullock and Guy Bavli.

+Trade Show magic

+Trade show magic uses magic as a communication and sales tool and is commonly used to generate leads during events where there is steep competition for the attention of attendees.
+Trade show magic was pioneered by Bud Dietrich.
+Modern practitioners include Danny Orleans and Seth Kramer.

 Gospel magic

 Gospel magic uses magic to catechize and evangelize.
 Gospel magic was first used by St. John Bosco to interest children in 19th-century Turin, Italy to come back to school, to accept assistance and to attend church.
 The Jewish equivalent is termed Torah magic.

 Street magic

 Street magic is a form of street performing or busking that employs a hybrid of stage magic, platform, and close-up magic, usually performed 'in the round' or surrounded by the audience.
-Notable modern street magic performers include Jeff Sheridan and Gazzo.
+Notable modern street magic performers include Jeff Sheridan, Gazzo, and Wittus Witt.
 Since the first David Blaine TV special Street Magic aired in 1997, the term "street magic" has also come to describe a style of 'guerilla' performance in which magicians approach and perform for unsuspecting members of the public on the street.
 Unlike traditional street magic, this style is almost purely designed for TV and gains its impact from the wild reactions of the public.
-Magicians of this type include David Blaine and Cyril Takayama.
+Magicians of this type include David Blaine, Steven Frayne ("Dynamo"), and Cyril Takayama.